FrancoisVongue/20-days-challenge/NODE.md

     }
 };
 ```
-When you want to get `a single file` you should use `findById` as it's indexed
+When you want to get `a single file` you should always use `findById` as it's indexed
 and therefore `faster`.

 ## Updating documents